jjvanzon/JJs-Music-Production-2020-2024/README.md

 TODO:

 - [ ] ..
-Look at envelope properties
+Look at envelope properties.
 - [ ] ~ Go by all effects ?
 - [ ] ~ Read all the Impulse Tracker docs ?
-- [ ] ~ Learn filter mecganisms from other mods ?
+- [ ] ~ Learn filter mechanisms from other mods ?
-- [ ] Watch the line where pitch expression crosses over to composition
+- [ ] Watch the line where pitch expression crosses over to composition.

 #### Expression Dimensions